Laura Fuentes

 Add a little oil to the pot of the Instant Pot and in sauté mode, cook the chicken for 5-7 minutes, stirring frequently, until it’s mostly cooked through.

-Add all of the remaining ingredients, minus the cream and the peas, inside the pressure cooker.
-Place the lid on the Instant Pot, seal, and close the release valve.
+Add all of the remaining ingredients, minus the cream and the peas.
+Seal the Instant Pot, and close the release valve.
 Cook on HIGH for 15 minutes.

 Once the cycle is finished, allow it to sit for 10 minutes on natural release.
 Carefully open the pressure valve to release the steam away from you.
 Remove the lid and stir in the green peas and cream.
 Place the lid back on and wait 3 minutes for the peas to heat through.